8UA/pyde/README.txt

-pyde is a minimalistic text-editor/IDE for Python. as for its early development stage, it is suggested to use its "Run" option only to execute simple code.
+pyde is a minimalistic text-editor/IDE for Python.
+As for its early development stage, it is suggested to use its "Run" option only to execute simple code.

 ###### LICENSE ######